 Career & Internship Resources

-- Ole Career Central — The Piper Center’s main online resource for posted jobs and internships.
+- Handshake — The Piper Center’s main online resource for posted jobs and internships.
 All career coaching appointments are scheduled through the system.

 - Online Alumni Directory — Contains basic information about alumni including class year, location, occupation, major, and further education.
 Many are open to informational interviews.